WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 #### getCellContent

-Gets the content of a cell.
+Gets the textual content of a cell.

 + Parameters